RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 By default, this mod adds the new classes in addition to the basic classes.
 To replace the basic classes entirely, edit XComClassData.ini to set NumInDeck and NumInForcedDeck to 0 for the basic classes.

 Beta version v0.5
+General changes
+  * Mod configuration options are now in XComModOptions.ini (only bDisplaySubclassNames for now).
 Item changes
   * Flechette Rounds' hit penalty now depends on range.
-It scales quadratically from 0 at point blank to -10 at maximum visual range.
+It scales quadratically from 0 at point blank to -10 near maximum visual range.
   * Flechette Rounds now requires Modular Weapons tech and costs 25 resources to build.
+Visual changes
+  * Mark has an improved visualization.
+  * Shield Protocol has an improved visualization.

 Beta version v0.4
 General changes